Priced from $140,000 to $7,950,000.

 Why Purchase Santa Rosa Beach Real Estate?

-The fantastic town of Santa Rosa Beach, Florida stretches from the Gulf of Mexico to the Choctowhatchee Bay.
+The fantastic town of Santa Rosa Beach, Florida stretches from the Gulf of Mexico to the Choctawhatchee Bay.
 There’s a wide range of Santa Rosa Beach real estate including homes, condos, townhomes and vacant land.
-Homes and condos range from the $100,000’s to luxury multi million dollar waterfront houses and vacant lots start as low as $50,000.
+Homes and condos range from the $100,000’s to luxury multi-million dollar waterfront houses and vacant lots start as low as $50,000.
 There is also a large amount of new construction going on in Santa Rosa Beach all the time.